c3lang/c3docs-old/docs/primer.md

 #### Variable declaration

-Declaring more than one variable at a time is not allowed:
+Multiple declarations together with initialization isn't allowed in C3:

     // C
-    int a, b; // Not allowed in C3
+    int a, b = 4; // Not allowed in C3

     // C3
     int a;
-    int b;
+    int b = 4;

 In C3, variables are always zero initialized, unless you explicitly opt out using `@noinit`: